-Airbus Helicopters' EBIT Adjusted increased to € 380 million (2017: € 247 million(1)), reflecting higher Super Puma Family deliveries, a favourable mix and solid underlying programme execution.
+A350 deliveries increased compared to 2017 and included 14 of the larger A350-1000s.
+The higher Super Puma Family deliveries, a favourable mix and solid underlying programme execution.

-Airbus Defence and Space's EBIT Adjusted totalled \in 935 million (2017: \in 815 million(1)), mainly reflecting solid programme execution.
+Airbus Helicopters' EBIT Adjusted increased to €380 million (2017: €247 million(1)), reflecting mainly reflecting solid programme execution.

-On the A400M programme, 17 aircraft were delivered during the year (2017: 19 aircraft).
-Airbus continued with development activities toward achieving the revised capability roadmap.
+Airbus Defence and Space's EBIT Adjusted totalled € 935 million (2017: € 815 million(1)), roadmap.
 Retrofit activities are progressing in line with the customer agreed plan.
 The customer Nations are now set to pursue their domestic approval processes.
-An update of the contract estimate at completion triggered a net additional charge of \in -436 million on the programme.
+An update of the contract estimate at completion triggered a net additional charge of € -436 million on the programme.
 This mainly reflects the outcome of the negotiations and updated estimates on the export scenario, escalation and some cost increases.
 Risks remain on the development of technical capabilities and the associated costs, on securing sufficient export orders in time, on aircraft operational reliability in particular with regards to engines, and on cost reductions as per the revised baseline.